fjp/fjp.github.io/collections/_diffbot/2020-02-15-ros-integration.md

 URDF can only specify the kinematic and dynamic properties of a single robot in isolation.
 URDF can not specify the pose of the robot itself within a world.
 It is also not a universal description format since it cannot specify joint loops (parallel linkages), and it lacks friction and other properties.
 Additionally, it cannot specify things that are not robots, such as lights, heightmaps, etc.

-To deal with this issue, a new format called the Simulation Description Format (SDF) was created for use in Gazebo to solve the shortcomings of URDF.
+To deal with this issue, a new format called the [Simulation Description Format](http://sdformat.org/) (SDF) was created for use in Gazebo to solve the shortcomings of URDF.
 SDF is a complete description for everything from the world level down to the robot level.
 It is scalable, and makes it easy to add and modify elements.
 The SDF format is itself described using XML, which facilitates a simple upgrade tool to migrate old versions to new versions.
 It is also self-descriptive.
+Under the hood, Gazebo will convert the URDF to SDF automatically.